AlexeyIS/backend-infrastructure/README.md

 * EKS - Managed Kubernetes Service

 ## CREATING A NEW ENVIRONMENT

 An environment its a combination of the following modules:

 * network  - 2 tier network setup
 * eks - the majority of EKS cluster set up occurs here.
 AWS resources and some core helm charts
+* charts - all the helm charts to be installed after cluster creation, for now its only the nginx ingress controller

 #### Authentication